mattkosoy/All-Ages/allages/readme.txt

 === All_Ages  ===
 Contributors: @mattkosoy
 Tags: vimeo, plugin
-Requires at least: 2.9.2
+Requires at least: 3.0.4
-Tested up to: 3.0.3
+Tested up to: 3.0.4
-Stable tag: 0.4
+Stable tag: 1.0

-A plugin to grab and save a list of videos from Viemo.
+A plugin that allows you to integrate content from Vimeo into your Wordpress site.

 == Description ==
-This will create a page for each video that a particular user has uploaded to vim, and associates it to a parent page of the admin's choice.
-Also, this plugin saves all vimeo api data to the local db, and associates it to these dynamic pages as wp post_meta data.
+This will create a custom post type & custom taxonomy specific for Video content.
+This supports the new Vimeo HTML5 video player.
+This plugin saves all vimeo api data locally.

 == Installation ==